JonesXavi/Game-Info-Angular/README.md

 ## Why ?

 To brush up the Angular and get started with Angular 11.
 To create a public API based App.

-## Tried Something New ?

-Yes, used `angular-cli-ghpages` to deploy to Github directly.

-## How to deploy to github

-1. Create a repo in github, push your code to main branch.
-2. Do `npm i angular-cli-ghpages`
-3. Do `git checkout -b gh-pages`
-4. Do `ng build --base-href "https://<github_username>.github.io/<project_name>"`
-5. When the build is complete, make a copy of `dist/index.html` and name it `dist/404.html`
-6. Finally, Do `ngh --dir dist/<project_name>`

 ## How to use the public API